The Able-Ness Toolkit

 - Curated list of lesson plans related to the keyword Inclusion

-- Map Your Heartbreak - To discover what students are passionate about.
+- Map Your Heartbreak - To discover what participants are passionate about.

-- Helping Students Find Their "Spark" - Start by asking yourself, and your students, these three simple questions: What gets you up in the morning eager to take on the day?
+- Helping Students Find Their "Spark" - Start by asking yourself, and youth participants, these three simple questions: What gets you up in the morning eager to take on the day?
 What gives you joy and energy?
 What is that thing in your life that gives you hope and purpose?

 Using Person-First Language